 Ice Cave and Ice Tunnel of Langjokull

-On one side of the glacier, you will find naturally created ice caves formed over the years (one was termed unsafe due to constant melting) and on the other side, there is a manmade ice tunnel that was created a few years ago.
-You can explore the stunning ice caves on a snowmobile or from Super Jeep Tours from the Gullfoss waterfall.
-You can visit the ice tunnel with the help of a Super Truck Tour from Husafell or Reykjavik.
+On one side of the glacier, you will find naturally created ice caves formed over the years (one was termed unsafe due to constant melting).
+And on the other side, there is a man-made ice tunnel that was created a few years ago.
+You can explore the stunning ice caves on a snowmobile or on Super Jeep Tours from the Gullfoss waterfall.
+You can visit the ice tunnel with the help of a Super Truck Tour from Husafell or Reykjavík.

 Ice Cave of Langjokull

 You can visit an ice cave of Langjokull via a Super Jeep tour or a snowmobile in the form of day tours from the country’s capital.
 This ice cave is a gorgeous example of the harmony between the glacier and volcanic activities.
 It has a sapphire blue cover and contrasting colors of ice.

 Once you enter, you have two directions to explore.
 Entering the left zone of the glacier takes you to a narrow area with a natural construction of frozen poles, as if the ice poles are holding the roof up.
 The frozen river at the ceiling will leave you awestruck.

 If you are thrilled about visiting an ice cave, Iceland has carved out some of the most enchanting tunnels for its visitors, and the man-made ice tunnel of Langjokull is no exception.
 All you have to do is to go from Husafell to the camp, where you will be taken into a huge Monster Truck.

 You will be given crampons to provide you with proper mobility on ice and snow.
 A guide will help you understand the history and architecture of this man-made piece of art.
 There is even a chapel inside the glacier where couples have taken their vows.
 Talking about freezing time and making memories!